r-lib/Rapp/README.md

 flip-coin --n 1
 ```

-Option values passed from the command line are parsed as YAML/JSON, and
+Non-string option values passed from the command line are parsed as
-then coerced to the original R type.
-The following option value types
+YAML/JSON, and then coerced to the original R type.
+Values can be
-are supported: int, float, string, and bool.
-Values can be supplied
-after the option, or as part of the option with `=`.
-The following two
+supplied after the option flag, or as part of the option flag string
-usages are the same:
+with `=`.
+The following two usages are the same:

 ``` bash
 flip-coin --n=1